 A community network can come together solely to address a specific need in their community.
 Or, groups of engaged local leaders and citizens can meet regularly to collaborate on several local priorities.

-The Rural Partners Network hires small, full-time teams of federal Community Liaisons and Planners to work RPN Community Networks in each RPN-designated state.
+The Rural Partners Network hires small, full-time teams of federal Community Liaisons and Planners to work with RPN Community Networks in each RPN-designated state.
 These place-based employees help their communities build local capacity, identify community-driven solutions, navigate federal programs, connect to a variety of funders and assistance providers, and leverage resources to support locally-led projects.

-RPN agencies and other partners also coordinate through the networks and Community Liaisons to support community planning, provide technical assistance, and direct program funding for projects and initiatives prioritized by the local community.
+RPN agencies and other partners also coordinate through the networks and Community Liaisons to support planning, provide technical assistance, and direct program funding for projects and initiatives prioritized by the local community.

 RPN identified counties for consideration based on factors such as levels of economic distress, low participation in federal programs, local capacity, and readiness to participate.
-USDA also conducted community engagement sessions with a diverse group of local community leaders in each county under consideration to identify local interest and opportunities for RPN assistance.
+USDA also conducted community engagement sessions with local community leaders in each county under consideration to identify local interest and opportunities for RPN assistance.
 Leaders were then invited to define the footprint of their network and identify key partners interested in submitting letters of interest for consideration in RPN.

 USDA launches RPN Community Networks in groups (“cohorts”) of 5 – 7 states or territories, with 2 – 3 networks selected in each state.
 Multiple cohorts are launched each year.
 USDA will implement RPN in additional states, territories, and Tribal communities as funding is available, with a long-term vision of implementation in every state.